fauzanalghifary/notes/ai/ai-engineering.md

 - Many terms are being used to describe the process of building applications on top of foundation models, including ML engineering, MLOps, AIOps, LLMOps, etc. Why did I choose to go with AI engineering for this book?

 ### Foundation Model Use Cases

+- customer experience, employee productivity, and process optimization.
+- cost reduction, process efficiency, growth, and accelerating innovation

+### Planning AI Applications

+- It’s easy to build a cool demo with foundation models.
+It’s hard to create a profitable product.
+- Here are a few examples of different levels of risks, ordered from high to low:
+  - If you don’t do this, competitors with AI can make you obsolete.
+  - If you don’t do this, you’ll miss opportunities to boost profits and productivity.
+  - You’re unsure where AI will fit into your business yet, but you don’t want to be left behind
+- The more critical AI is to the application, the more accurate and reliable the AI part has to be.
+People are more accepting of mistakes when AI isn’t core to the application.
+- A reactive feature shows its responses in reaction to users’ requests or specific actions, whereas a proactive feature shows its responses when there’s an opportunity for it
+  - Because users don’t ask for proactive features, they can view them as intrusive or annoying if the quality is low.
+Therefore, proactive predictions and generations typically have a higher quality bar.
+- Dynamic features are updated continually with user feedback, whereas static features are updated periodically.